forta-network/docs/docs/deploying-ml-models.md

 ```

 !!! important "**Tip: Update base image for faster Docker builds**"
-    Most python detection bots use the alpine base image for installing python dependencies.
-However, if the bot utilizes python data science packages such as `numpy`, `pandas`, and `scikit-learn`, the build can take 2+ hours.
+    Most Python detection bots use the alpine base image for installing Python dependencies.
+However, if the bot utilizes Python data science packages such as `numpy`, `pandas`, and `scikit-learn`, the build can take 2+ hours.
 To reduce the build time, it’s recommended to update the `Dockerfile` to use a debian base image.
-This will bring down the build time down to <10 minutes.
-To learn more about this, please checkout [this github issue](https://github.com/forta-network/forta-bot-sdk/issues/159).
+This will bring the build time down to <10 minutes.
+To learn more about this, please check out [this github issue](https://github.com/forta-network/forta-bot-sdk/issues/159).

 ### Step 3: Load model in the `initialize` handler